steph409/binance-trade-bot/README.md

 ## Database warmup

-You can warmup your database with coins wich you might want to add later to your supported coin list.
+You can warmup your database with coins which you might want to add later to your supported coin list.
 This should prevent uncontrolled jumps when you add a new coin to your supported coin list.

 After the execution you should wait one or two trades of the bot before adding any new coin to your list.